 First, register a web domain if you don't have one yet.
-I recommend Namecheap.com (9.69 USD) for affordable domain registration.
+I recommend Namecheap.com (about 10 USD) for affordable domain registration.
 It comes with Free Email Forwarding so you don't need to apply for any hosting plans.

-This is the only expense that you have to make, but most of us should already have a domain.
-When you think of the name to register, make it personal and remember that this domain is going to stick with you for a very long time.
+This is the only expense that you have to make.
+When you think of the name to register, make it personal and remember that this domain is going to stick with you for a very long time, possibly your entire life.

 If you are not using NameCheap as recommended above, you need a hosting plan that comes with unlimited mail aliases.
-Alternatively, you can use Zoneedit's MailForward at no cost with the domain.
+Alternatively, you can use Zoneedit's Free DNS MailForward at no cost with the domain.

 For the rest of this article, the domain I am going to use as an example is www.example.com.